Video examples

 disabled

-state for inactive buttons - Use
+state for completely inactive buttons that shouldn’t be focusable - Use

 aria-disabled="true/false"